deepanshs/mrsimulator/docs/user_guide/method/method.rst

-composite objects, :ref:`site_api`, and :ref:`coupling_api` are easily understood by anyone familiar with the underlying physical concepts, the organization of the :ref:`method_api` object in **mrsimulator** and its related composite objects requires a more detailed explanation of its design.
-This section assumes that you are already familar with topics covered in the introduction sections :ref:`getting_started`, :ref:`introduction_isotopomers_example`, and :ref:`fitting_example`.
+composite objects, :ref:`site_api`, and :ref:`coupling_api` are easily understood by anyone familiar with the underlying physical concepts, the organization of the :ref:`method_api` object in **mrsimulator** and its related composite objects require a more detailed explanation of their design.
+This section assumes that you are already familiar with topics covered in the introduction sections :ref:`getting_started`, :ref:`introduction_isotopomers_example`, and :ref:`fitting_example`.

 Overview
 --------

 An experimental NMR method involves a sequence of rf pulses, free evolution periods, and sample motion.
-The :ref:`method_api` object in **mrsimulator** models the spectrum from an NMR pulse sequences.
-The :ref:`method_api` object is designed to be versatile in its ability to model spectra from various multi-pulse NMR methods using concepts from the `symmetry pathway approach
+The **Method** object in **mrsimulator** models the spectrum from an NMR pulse sequence.
+The **Method** object is designed to be versatile in its ability to model spectra from various multi-pulse NMR methods using concepts from the `symmetry pathway approach
 <https://doi.org/10.1016/j.pnmrs.2010.11.003>`_ where a pulse sequence is
 understood in terms of a set of desired (and undesired)  *transition pathways*.
 Each transition pathway is associated with a single resonance in a multi-dimensional NMR spectrum.
 The transition pathway signal encodes information about the spin system interactions in its amplitude and correlated frequencies.
-Consider the illustration of a 2D pulse sequence shown below, where a desired signal for the method is associated with a particular transition pathway, :math:`{\hat{A} \rightarrow \hat {B} \rightarrow \hat{C} \rightarrow \hat{D} \rightarrow \hat {E} \rightarrow \hat{F}}`.
+Consider the illustration of a 2D pulse sequence shown below, where a desired signal for the method is associated with a particular transition pathway, :math:`{\hat{A} \rightarrow \hat{B} \rightarrow \hat{C} \rightarrow
+\hat{D} \rightarrow \hat {E} \rightarrow \hat{F}}`.

 .. figure:: ../../_static/TransitionPathway.*